Gregory-Pagnoux/Moonshot/README.md

 ![design](/img/design.png)

-With your Smartphone you have the possibility to track your datas.
+With your Smartphone you have the possibility to track your data.

 ![app design](/img/appDesign.png)